riotkit-org/riotkit.pbs/README.md

 Lighter alternative to PBR.
 Created to support easily multiple namespace packages built from single repository.
 Ultra simple, allows to have almost empty setup.py file, while keeping all information in setup.json

+**Optionally integrates with Pipfile.lock which means you can stop using requirements.txt and use fully reproducible builds on production without doing pip freeze manually**

 **Features:**
 - External dependencies in `requirements-external.txt`
 - Internal dependencies (packages from same repository) in `requirements-subpackages.txt`